Jordan

 Fostering Economic Independence, Inclusion

-IOCC has operated in Jordan since 2005, offering humanitarian aid and development assistance to help refugees and Jordanians improve their lives and livelihoods.
-Following the outbreak of the Syria crisis in 2011, IOCC scaled up activities in both refugee camps and urban centers, where most refugees live.
-IOCC’s work in Jordan prioritizes serving and creating opportunities for people with disabilities, ensuring shelter and addressing basic needs, establishing sustainable livelihood opportunities, and supporting long-term food security and agriculture.
+IOCC has operated in Jordan since 2005, offering humanitarian aid and development assistance to help Jordanians and refugees improve their lives and livelihoods.
+After the Syria conflict began in 2011, IOCC scaled up activities in both refugee camps and urban centers, where most refugees live.
+IOCC’s work in Jordan especially prioritizes serving and creating opportunities for people with disabilities.

 Disability screening